 - effectively evaluating the impact of Commonwealth Scholarships and Fellowships, and maintaining contact with alumni to help make sure that this evaluation can take place

-- ensure that Commonwealth Scholarships and Fellowships are fully aligned with the objectives of DFID and other sponsoring organisations, while maintaining academic and professional integrity
+- ensure that awards take full account of the objectives of DFID, other sponsoring organisations, and the 2015 Sustainable Development Goals, while maintaining academic and professional integrity

-- ensure that provision of Commonwealth Scholarships and Fellowships remains relevant, accessible, and good value for money
+- ensure that our provision of awards remains relevant, accessible, and good value for money

-- continue to review our administration costs, thereby maximising the proportion of resources devoted to scholarships and fellowships
+- continue to focus on the proportion of our administration costs, thereby maximising the proportion of resources devoted to scholarships and fellowships, and other directly related activities

 Anti fraud policy